omar-arnous/data_analyst_agent/readme.md

-# Data Analyst Bot with LangChain + Ollama + Gradio
+# Data Analyst Bot with LangChain + Ollama + Streamlit

 The bot will understand your data, clean it, analyze it, and generate reports for you